modmatic/dotmg-artifacts/README.md

 - The front/back faces can either be laser-cut or 3D-printed.
 Files for both options are included.

 - The bezel around the screen can be laser-cut or 3D-printed, though 3D-printing is likely the best option for most because it should be thin.
 If laser-cutting, multiple thin layers are recommended (one solid-colored layer for bezel, the other a fully transparent layer for protective covering).
-Lens layers are annotated in the EPS file.
+Lens layers are noted in the lens EPS file names.

 - The inner portions of the shell must be 3D-printed.